A Complete Guide to Paying for College

 Private loans may have variable or fixed interest rates that are lower than federal loan rates.
 It can pay to compare your student loan options.

-Choose An Affordable School
+Choose an Affordable School

 School choice can also affect your yearly costs since certain schools tend to have higher price tags.
 The most affordable schools tend to be public, in-state, 2-year colleges.
 Attending a private, 4-year college out-of-state tends to be more expensive.